 Using the slice and dice methodology, I’ve got specific value and income target goals for real estate, risk-free income, book sales, P2P income, and online income in addition to stocks and bonds.
 Everything is neatly partitioned so I can have a clearer focus on how to maximize effort and income.

-But what if $10 million after-taxes just fell into your lap?
+But what if 10 million dollars after-taxes just fell into your lap?
 Would your life really change if you didn’t have a day job, or loved your day job, and had enough food, clothing, and shelter?
 I’m not so sure anything would change at all!

 Here’s how I think I’d spend $10 million dollars if it suddenly appeared in my bank account.
 I’d like you to go through the same exercise.